Find your care

 According to the Centers for Disease Control and Prevention, about 84 million American adults, or 1 in 3, prediabetic.
 However, 9 out of 10 of them don’t know it.

 Even if your A1c is in the prediabetic range, it won’t necessarily ever tip into the diabetic range, especially if you make positive lifestyle changes to turn things around.

 It is also reversible

-If you are diagnosed with prediabetes, you can get your blood sugar under control and within a normal range by losing about 10 pounds, or 5% of your body weight if you weigh 200 pounds or more; exercising regularly; and cutting out simple carbohydrates, such as juice, soda, chips and sweets.
+If you are prediabetic, you can get your blood sugar under control and within a normal range by losing about 10 pounds, or 5% of your body weight if you weigh 200 pounds or more; exercising regularly; and cutting out simple carbohydrates, such as juice, soda, chips and sweets.